Communication Workers Union (United Kingdom): Labour Party

-The CWU has long been affiliated with the Labour Party; for example Alan Johnson, a previous General Secretary, later became a Labour Member of Parliament (MP) and ultimately held a number of Cabinet posts including Home Secretary.
-Since 2001, the CWU has donated over £9million to the Labour Party but relationships became strained over Labour plans to privatise Royal Mail in 2007 and Dave Ward, the CWU's representative on the Labour Party's National Executive Committee announced he was stepping down from this role because he believed it conflicted with the interests of union members.
+The CWU has long been affiliated with the Labour Party; for example, former General Secretary Alan Johnson became a Labour Member of Parliament (MP) and ultimately held a number of Cabinet posts including Home Secretary.
+Since 2001, the CWU has donated over £9 million to the Labour Party.
+However, relationships became strained over Labour plans to privatise Royal Mail in 2007 and Dave Ward, the CWU's representative on the National Executive Committee of the Labour Party, announced he was stepping down from this role because he believed it conflicted with the interests of union members.
 He was replaced by Andy Kerr.

 At the CWU Annual Conference 2008 there was much debate about the union's relationship with Labour.
-It was agreed, and remains union policy that a ballot would be held to cease funds to the party if privatisation of postal services took place.
-As the privatisation proposal from the Labour government in 2009, the Postal Services Bill, was defeated through the unions campaign, led by the left wing Labour loyalist and long term General Secretary Billy Hayes, with the support of Labour backbenchers, affiliation has remained in place.
+It was agreed, and remains union policy, that a ballot would be held to cease funds to the party if privatisation of postal services took place.
+The Labour government in 2009's privatisation proposal, the Postal Services Bill, was defeated through the union's campaign, and affiliation has remained in place.
+The campaign was led by the left-wing Labour loyalist and long-term General Secretary Billy Hayes, with the support of Labour backbenchers.

-Since the election of the Conservative–Liberal Democrat coalition government the union has sought to re-define its relationship with the Labour Party.
-In July 2010 the union's National Executive Committee agreed to nominate and support Ed Balls MP for Labour leader in the 2010 leadership ballot.
-In turn, Ed Balls MP supported the unions Keep The Post Public campaign in the summer of 2010 in opposition of the planned coalition government's intention to privatise Royal Mail.
+Since the 2010 election of the Conservative–Liberal Democrat coalition government, the union has sought to redefine its relationship with the Labour Party.
+In July 2010 the union's National Executive Committee agreed to nominate and support Ed Balls for Labour leader in the 2010 leadership ballot.
+In turn, Ed Balls supported the union's Keep The Post Public campaign in the summer of 2010 in opposition of the planned coalition government's intention to privatise Royal Mail.

-In September 2015, CWU endorsed Jeremy Corbyn's campaign in the Labour Party leadership election.
+In September 2015, the CWU endorsed the Jeremy Corbyn 2015 Labour Party leadership campaign.

-In August 2017, it was announced that the organisation will formally affiliate to Momentum after its ruling executive voted unanimously in favour to join the organisation.
-General secretary Dave Ward, told the New Statesman that "the general election showed the value of Momentum as part of the wider labour movement", and that the body, which emerged from Corbyn's 2015 leadership campaign, was now "a major political force in the UK", saying it had a "key role to play in securing a transformative Labour government".
+In August 2017, it was announced that the CWU would formally affiliate to the left-wing political organisation Momentum after its ruling executive voted unanimously in favour of joining.
+General Secretary Dave Ward told the New Statesman that "the general election showed the value of Momentum as part of the wider labour movement", and that the body, which emerged from Corbyn's 2015 leadership campaign, was now "a major political force in the UK" with a "key role to play in securing a transformative Labour government".

 1st Class Credit Union

-1st Class Credit Union Limited was formed in 1992, as Glasgow District Postal Workers Credit Union, it became the Scottish Postal Workers Credit Union in 1998, before adopting the present name in 2007.
-A member of the Association of British Credit Unions Limited, it is open to members and employees of the CWU.
+1st Class Credit Union was formed in 1992 as Glasgow District Postal Workers Credit Union, then became the Scottish Postal Workers Credit Union in 1998 before adopting its present name in 2007.
+A member of the Association of British Credit Unions, it is open to members and employees of the CWU.

 The credit union is authorised by the Prudential Regulation Authority and regulated by the Financial Conduct Authority and the PRA.
 Ultimately, like the banks and building societies, members’ savings are protected against business failure by the Financial Services Compensation Scheme.

-In 2016, it was awarded a large grant of £60,000 by the Lloyds Banking Group Credit Union Development Fund to strengthen its capital asset ratio.
+In 2016, it was awarded a £600,000 grant by the Lloyds Banking Group Credit Union Development Fund to strengthen its capital asset ratio.